Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • the periphery is colored blue.

-In these particles, leukocytes and filaments of mycelium (in some cases with characteristic flasks painted in pink) are visible, which diverge from the center of the granule to its periphery.
-The benefit of microbiological research is that, in addition to actinomycetes, concomitant microflora is determined in the smear, so that concomitant infectious diseases can be correctly assessed.
+In these particles, leukocytes and mycelial threads are visible (in some cases with characteristic flasks painted pink), which diverge from the center of the granule to its periphery.
+The benefit of microbiological research lies in the fact that, in addition to actinomycetes, the accompanying microflora is determined in the smear, thanks to which concomitant infectious diseases can be correctly assessed.

-You can isolate the culture of the radiant mushroom by sowing the material on the so-called Saburov's medium.
+You can isolate a culture of radiant fungus by sowing the material on the so-called Saburov’s medium.
 When sowing crops, the first results are obtained in 2-3 days.
-In these terms, the characteristic spider-like microcolonies Actinomyces israelii or Actinomyces gerencseriae can be visualized under a microscope.
+In these terms, characteristic spider-like microcolonies of Actinomyces israelii or Actinomyces gerencseriae can be visualized under the microscope.

-When determining different types of actinomycetes in a granule, the detection of specific antibodies, which is carried out using immunofluorescence, will help:
+When identifying different types of actinomycetes in a granule, the detection of specific antibodies, which is carried out using immunofluorescence, will help:

 • straight;